A million dollar smile is great and all, but what about getting one as an adult?

 WonderSmile doesn’t have the same sheer number of reviews, but most of them are positive.
 Yes, there are negatives, but they’re largely pretty well-received by their customers (most complaints are from people who misunderstood terms and conditions of the process).

 As with any purchase, there’s always the nagging question: what if it doesn’t work out?
-WonderSmile and Smile Direct both have very individualized approaches for refunds and satisfaction guarantees.
+WonderSmile and Smile Direct both have very individualized approaches for treatment guarantees.

-WonderSmile’s lifetime guarantee is quite good; the promise to correct your smile at no extra cost if your teeth ever shift back out of alignment after treatment.
+WonderSmile promises to correct your smile at no extra cost if your teeth shift back out of alignment within the first year after treatment.
 To be eligible for this guarantee, you must wear your aligners and post-treatment retainers compliantly.
 Additionally, this guarantee only applies to the teeth originally treated by WonderSmile.
 Implants, bridges, or similar dental procedures may void the guarantee.

 Smile Direct gives you 30 days to change your mind about your nighttime aligners.
 If you try it out and decide it’s not right for you, you can return them for a full refund.

-To be eligible for this warranty, you must check in with your assigned doctor every 90 days and follow your prescribed treatment to a T. You have to wear your aligners for 10 hours each night (so slightly before you actually go to sleep) and switch each aligner as scheduled.
-If you’ve followed your treatment, then all requests for re-evaluation must be submitted within 30 days of finishing treatment to be eligible for the warranty.
+To be eligible for free refinements you must check in with your assigned doctor every 90 days and follow your prescribed treatment to a T. You’ll also need to submit for refinements within 30 days of completing treatment in order to be eligible.

 Which Is the Best Home Aligner for You?